netboxlabs/netbox-learning/netbox-event-driven-architectures/agents/device_alerter/README.md

-# NetBox Event-Driven Architectures Webinar 🚀

-## Device Alerter Agent
+# Device Alerter Agent 📢

 By default the Reachability Agent waits for messages to appear on the `$SUBSCRIBE_SUBJECT` subject and then the device reported in the message is not present in the NetBox inventory, the agent publishes a message to Slack.